gripped/vkBasalt-working-reshade-shaders/README.md

 # List of Reshade shaders working with vkBasalt

-I started by wanting to know which reshader shaders work with vkbasalt.
+I started by wanting to know which Reshade shaders work with vkbasalt.
 Let me define 'work'.
 If vkmark completed and the screen was not black they are classed as working.
 I tested all the shaders, which can be installed with the reshade application (bar the 'legacy' ones), both with `depthCapture = off` and `depthCapture = on`
 As I wanted them all in one folder I had to rename custom ReShade.fxh's and edit the shaders concerned in a few cases.